wsaihopfsg/vos-scripting-how-to/soln/DefectDots/DefectDots.rst

         SetDisplayStatus("Fail with "+N+" patches detected","red")
     endif

-* The code uses the count value ``N`` to decide whether to pass or fail the defect inspection, and output the number of defects detected by ``SetDisplayStatus``.
+* The code uses the count value ``N`` to decide whether to pass or fail the defect inspection, and output by ``SetDisplayStatus`` with the number of defects detected .

 Running the solution
 ####################